What Is Collagen?

 Side effects of collagen powder, capsules, liquids, or gummies are rare.
-If you’re pregnant or breastfeeding, you may want to hold off on taking a collagen supplement for now, since there isn’t yet enough research to come to any conclusions about their safety.
+If you're pregnant or breastfeeding, you may want to hold off on taking a collagen supplement for now because there isn't yet enough research to come to any conclusions about their safety.

-The effects of collagen powder and other collagen supplements continue to be researched and debated.
+The effects of collagen powder and other supplements continue to be researched and debated.
 Instead of buying these supplements, you can always help your body make more collagen naturally by ensuring your diet is packed with healthy foods.

 To produce collagen, your body puts the amino acids glycine and proline together with other amino acids including vitamin C, zinc, and copper.
-You can help your body produce more collagen by eating lots of glycine- and proline-rich foods like chicken, beef, fish, dairy, eggs, and beans.
-For vitamin C, zinc, and copper, you should also be sure to eat foods like citrus fruits, tomatoes, leafy greens, shellfish, nuts, and whole grains.
+You can help your body make more collagen by eating lots of glycine- and proline-rich foods.
+For vitamin C, zinc, and copper, you should also be sure to eat foods like papaya, citrus fruits, tomatoes, leafy greens, broccoli, cauliflower, shellfish, nuts, and whole grains.
+Foods to add to your diet for more collagen include: